Michael Hüttermann

 Welcome!

-Welcome to my web site.
-Find out more about my portfolio and areas of interest.
-Navigate further to dedicated pages that show my performances and seminars, or zoom in to my books, to get a better understanding about my approach.
+Welcome to our web site.
+Find out more about our portfolio and areas of interest.
+Navigate further to dedicated pages to gain a better understanding of our approach.

 Agile Java-Entwicklung in der Praxis O'Reilly, 2008 |